 Cybersecurity

-What is a Ransomware Attack?
+What Is a Ransomware Attack?

 In a nutshell, ransomware involves holding the victim’s files hostage until they pay a fee to the attacker.
 Ransomware can proliferate across a network or device, quickly affecting your whole business.
-It can hit files of virtually any type, including documents, applications, and databases.
+It can hit files of virtually any type, including documents, applications and databases.
 In many instances, it attacks the whole system, bringing entire organizations to their knees.

 The process relies on encryption, which is necessary for most modern security strategies to protect data from unauthorized users.
 Encrypting a file generates a pair of keys.
 One of these is a decryption key, which becomes the only way to access the file.
 Ransomware hackers use this technology maliciously to block the victim’s access to their files.